In the largest Afghan enclave in the US, frustration, heartbreak and 'a sense of mourning' - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tim Lister in Spain, Nic Robertson in Delaware and Saleem Mehsud in Islamabad contributed to this report.
+CNN’s Anna Coren, Rob Picheta, Paul LeBlanc, Tim Lister in Spain, Nic Robertson in Delaware and Saleem Mehsud in Islamabad contributed to this report.

 Comments